vyang1222/got-news/README.md

 ## Notes
 - The "all" endpoint works best with news from the US.
 - If the request was not successful (error status from News API), the error is displayed, along with steps to take.
 Most likely, this would be a rateLimited error.
-- Changing countries or the endpoint in the middle of a search will *not* successfully reflect that change until the search has been completed.
+- Changing countries and/or the endpoint in the middle of a search will *not* successfully reflect that change until the search button has been clicked.
+Ideally, make these changes, if necessary, before or after a search.

 <br>